In This Article

 The Link Between Embroidery and Mindfulness

-Perhaps this is why the embroidery arts have become so popular on Instagram during the pandemic.
+Perhaps this is why the embroidery arts have become so popular on Instagram during the last year.
 The process of producing pleasing art pieces—while practicing mindfulness—might be a little more fun than facing a sink full of dishes.
 In October 2020, professional textile artist Ruth Singer published the results of her research project for Gawthorp Textiles Collection, entitled Textiles in Lockdown.
-The research uncovered that 75 percent of respondents who identified as "hobby makers" had gotten into textile arts for "well-being, relaxation, creative expression" during the pandemic.
+The research uncovered that 75 percent of respondents who identified as "hobby makers" had gotten into textile arts for "well-being, relaxation, creative expression."
 30 percent responded that they began because they finally just "had more time."
 Another 30 percent shared that they made PPE for frontline workers.

 Artist Sophie MacNeil, who contributed to Singer’s project, agrees that working with a needle and thread has been beneficial to her well-being.
 "I think we all have innate desires to make things with our hands," she says.
 "I first started stitching as a way to keep my hands busy during a very stressful time in my life when I was constantly turning to my phone for distraction.
 Embroidery curbed my phone-addiction and reacquainted me with the art of slowing down and being present.
 I find it meditative, relaxing, and so rewarding when I finish a piece."